FarronF/limerick-council-meetings/meetings/2020/03/03-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of the Municipal District of Adare-Rathkeale - 11th February 2020.md

 options for the estate.
 Councillor Teskey requested a process be put in place for

 Councillors to make representations in relation to Housing queries.
-The Director, Housing--- 4
+The Director, Housing
+---
+4

 Development agreed to examine this request and revert to the elected Members in due